The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-X: The Bayesian Context Trees State Space Model

-Since their introduction in the information-theoretic literature by Rissanen~\cite{rissanen:83b,rissanen:83,rissanen:86}, context trees have been employed very widely in connection with problems on {\em discrete} data.
-In particular, they have been used with great success in the context of data compression~\cite{weinbergeretal:94,willems-shtarkov-tjalkens:95, willems:98,matsushima:94,matsushima:09}, and were first popularised as ``variable-length Markov chains"~\cite{buhlmann:99,buhlmann:04} in the statistics literature.
-More recently, with the introduction of the Bayesian Context Trees (BCT) framework~\cite{BCT-JRSSB:22,ctw-isit:21}, context trees have been found to be very effective in the analysis of discrete-valued time series, in a range of statistical tasks including model selection, prediction, change-point detection and entropy estimation~\cite{papag-K-pre:23,branch-isit:22,lungu-arxiv:22,lungu-pap-K:22,papag-K-ITW:23}.
-A central conceptual novelty of the present work is in showing that discrete context trees can in fact also be utilised in a very effective way for modelling \textit{real-valued} time series, by representing meaningful context-based discrete states that are used to build flexible and interpretable mixture models of practical interest.
-As at first glance context trees seem to be naturally suited only for discrete-valued data, the fact that they can be employed in such a broad and effective manner for with continuous-valued time series is surprising and perhaps somewhat remarkable.
+Context-tree models -- introduced as ``tree sources'' in the information-theoretic literature by Rissanen~\cite{rissanen:83b,rissanen:83,rissanen:86} in the 1980s -- have been employed widely in connection with various problems on {\em discrete} data, especially for data compression~\cite{weinbergeretal:94,willems-shtarkov-tjalkens:95, willems:98,matsushima:94,matsushima:09}.
+In the statistics literature they were first popularised as ``variable-length Markov chains''~\cite{buhlmann:00,buhlmann:04}, and more recently in connection with the Bayesian Context Trees (BCT) framework~\cite{BCT-JRSSB:22,ctw-isit:21}, which has been found to be very effective in a range of statistical tasks, including model selection, prediction, change-point detection and entropy estimation~\cite{papag-K-pre:23,branch-isit:22,lungu-arxiv:22, lungu-pap-K:22,papag-K-ITW:23}.
+A~central conceptual novelty of the present work is in showing that {\em discrete} context-tree models can in fact also be effectively utilised for modelling \textit{real-valued} time series, by representing meaningful context-based discrete states that are used to build flexible and interpretable mixture models of practical interest.

+{ In more technical terms, apart from this crucial observation, the major contributions of this work compared to existing BCT papers are summarised below:

+\begin{enumerate} \item We introduce a new, vastly richer and more flexible class of models for real-valued time series.
+These models are built by combining the use of context trees to define adaptive partitions of the state space, with the assignment of arbitrary base models to each resulting state-space region (corresponding to each leaf of the tree).

+\item We show that, despite the enormous size of these model classes, efficient algorithmic tools can be developed -- including a principled Bayesian methodology for selecting appropriate quantisers -- for effective Bayesian inference within this general setting.

+\item We describe how the BCT-X framework naturally leads to effective Bayesian forecasting algorithms for real-valued time series.

+\item We illustrate the general methodology by taking, as specific examples, AR and ARCH models as the base models.
+We explicitly describe the resulting BCT-AR and BCT-ARCH model classes and their properties, and we illustrate their superior forecasting performance on a variety of relevant real-world applications. \end{enumerate} }